cloud-copilot/iam-data/README.md

 The version is numper is formatted as `major.minor.updatedAt`.
 The updatedAt is the date the data was last updated in the format `YYYYMMDDX` where `X` is a counter to enable deploying more than once per day if necessary.
 For example version `0.1.202408291` has data updated on August 29th, 2024.

 The version can be accessed using the `iamDataVersion()` method.

+There is also `iamDataUpdatedAt()` which returns the date the data was last updated.